-Gluten-free and packed with good fats and omega-3s, you get all the superfood benefit of avocados in a dessert.
+Gluten-free and packed with good fats, fiber, and omega-3s, you get all the superfood benefit of avocados in a dessert.

 The best part?
 The flavor and texture is so spot-on that you’d never know there are avocados.
 (Except I told you!)

 So if you’re trying to sneak a little healthy food in your kid’s diets, this is an easy way to do it.
 My girls are not fans of avocados at all, but they sure gobble up these avocado brownies!
 They are one of my all time favorite gluten free dessert recipes and once you try them you’ll see why.